ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A slight chance of showers and thunderstorms.
-Partly sunny.
+Mostly cloudy.
 High near 89, with temperatures falling to around 87 in the afternoon.
-         West northwest wind around 3 mph.
+         Southwest wind around 5 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 4am, then a chance of showers and thunderstorms.
-Partly cloudy, with a low around
-         65. South southwest wind around 2 mph.
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 2am.
+Partly cloudy, with a low around 65.
+South southeast wind around 3 mph.
          Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A chance of showers and thunderstorms before 7am, then a slight chance of showers and thunderstorms.
+         <h3>Saturday</h3>A slight chance of rain showers before 7am, then a slight chance of showers and thunderstorms.
 Mostly sunny.
-High near
+High near 88,
-         88, with temperatures falling to around 86 in the afternoon.
-South southeast wind around 3 mph.
-Chance of precipitation is
+         with temperatures falling to around 86 in the afternoon.
+South southwest wind 2 to 6 mph.
+Chance of precipitation is 20%.<br></div>
-         30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A slight chance of showers and thunderstorms before 1am, then a chance of showers and thunderstorms between 1am and 4am, then
          a chance of showers and thunderstorms.
 Mostly cloudy, with a low around 66.
-South southwest wind around 2 mph.
+South southwest wind around 5 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>